 There are indications of an extension of the brick field some two hundred yards or so to the south of the old mansion at the western edge of Beachams, or Beauchamps, Wood where there are noticeable depressions in the ground, possibly caused by the extraction of brick earth for brick-making.
 Wood for fuel was readily available and both water and straw could easily be bought in as needed, and nearby roads and tracks would have made for the easy transport of the finished bricks to where they were to be used.

-William Osmund was succeeded by eldest his son, William Oxenden Hammond, born in 1817.
+William Osmund died on the 7th of February of 1863 and was succeeded by William Oxenden Hammond, his eldest his son who had been born in 1817.
 Other sons were Egerton Douglas Hammond, 1822-1897), a clergy man, and Maximillian Montague Hammond (1824-1855), a career soldier killed at Sevastopol during the Crimean War.
 There is a memorial him in St. Mary’s Church and he was the subject of a biography “Memoir of M.M.
 Hammond, Rifle Brigade”, written by his brother Egerton and published in 1858.